Cliveea/homebridge-ecoplug/README.md

 1. Download
 2. I put the root files in a folder called homebridge-ecoplug (here is my full path /opt/openhab/conf/scripts/homebridge-ecoplug/)
-3. Use the files is /OpenHAB_config to setup your plugs
+3. Use the files in /OpenHAB_config to setup your plugs

 # Configuration